KUNDAI-MHANDU/Project-02-Customer-Support-Intelligence/README.md

 ## Next Steps

-- Perform error analysis on the MiniLM embedding classifier
-- Compare weak categories against the TF-IDF baseline
 - Add confidence scoring
 - Save and load the trained model
 - Build an API using FastAPI